What’s on the Box?

 TV in New Zealand

-The Freeview and Freeview Satellite are made up of 36 channels including radio stations.
+- The Freeview and Freeview Satellite are made up of three dozens channels including radio stations.

-The paid TV is Sky, which includes international movie channels, news channels, entertainment channels, that you are likely to find all over the world.
+- The paid TV is Sky, which includes international movie channels, news channels, and entertainment channels, that you are likely to find all over the world.

 More than 50% of TVNZ 1’s shows are New Zealand-made, so this is a real chance to get an insight into the Kiwi culture.
 (Not quite as good as when you get out and see the Kiwi culture yourself through WWOOFing or working with New Zealanders though).
 Some classic New Zealand shows on TV One are: